shrutisurya108/Vosyn-Supernova/README.md

-# Task A: Judge Validation and Finalization
+# Sprint 50 Task A: Judge Validation and Finalization